-These limits, set by HM Revenue & Customs, are called the Annual Allowance and the Lump Sum Allowances.
+These limits, set by HM Revenue & Customs, are called the Annual Allowance and the Lifetime Allowance.

-There is a limit on the tax-free cash lump sum you can get from the Scheme.
-This applies to all members and is currently set at 25% of the capital value of your pension benefits, or your available Lump Sum Allowance if lower.
+There is also a limit on the tax-free cash lump sum you can get from the Scheme.
+This applies to all members and is currently set at 25% of the capital value of your pension benefits.